NAPLAN Year 3 Preparation 2027 — Parent Guide

 Numeracy: Mental maths games, measuring ingredients while cooking, and talking about money build the number sense numeracy items test.

 Braintree Coaching Australia publishes a free NAPLAN sample paper with worked solutions — in-house items across all four domains for parent-led review.
+The paper is part of our past-paper library, with original practice items rather than material labelled as official ACARA papers.
 For download-focused practice, see Year 3 NAPLAN practice tests and Year 3 past papers.
 Parent tips without a practice focus sit in our Year 3 NAPLAN tips blog.

 | Event | Timing |